 These are just a few charitable giving strategies for you to think about.
 Others available include;

 - Charitable gift annuities

-Contact a Financial Advisor with Wells Fargo Advisors for information on any of these alternatives.
+Contact us for information on any of these alternatives.

 - Work with your tax advisor to determine the strategy, or strategies, that may be right for you.